 Funding for the studentship will be provided through the Faraday Institution (https://faraday.ac.uk) and the student will make use of the world-class synthetic and characterisation facilities available in the newly-opened Materials Innovation Factory (https://www.liverpool.ac.uk/materials-innovation-factory/) at the University of Liverpool.

 In order to apply for a Faraday Institution PhD position, you need to do both of the following:

 1. Complete a Faraday Institution expression of interest form https://www.surveymonkey.co.uk/r/2K76M6V

 2. Follow the university application process as per advert:

 Please apply by completing the online postgraduate research application form here: https://www.liverpool.ac.uk/study/postgraduate-taught/applying/online/

 Please ensure you quote the following reference on your application: Experimental discovery of new multiple-anion solid-state electrolytes (Reference CCPR021).

 Diversity: The University of Liverpool is committed in its pursuit of academic excellence to equality of opportunity and to a pro-active and inclusive approach to equality, which supports and encourages all under-represented groups, promotes an inclusive culture, and values diversity.

 For any enquiries please contact: Dr Luke Daniels on firstname.lastname@example.org

-Open to UK applicants
+Open to students worldwide